- Level 3 Advanced Technical Extended Diploma in Animal Management 1080

 - Level 3 Advanced Technical Diploma in Animal Management

-- Level 3 Certificate in Introductory Dog Grooming
+- Level 3 Diploma in Dog Grooming

 - Level 2 Technical Certificate in Animal Management

 - Level 2 Diploma in Work-based Animal Care

 - Level 2 Canine Care, Training and Management

 - Level 2 Certificate for Dog Grooming Assistants

 - Instructor in Dog Training

 Looking to start studying